Developers-Institute-Classrooms/01-exercise-html-lists/feedback.md

 ## Did you struggle with any parts of the assignment?

-## What would you do differently next time?
+## Describe what you learnt in your own words

 ## Was the assignment relevant to the topics covered in the tutorial videos and meetings?